joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/10/opinion/democrats-platner-maine-midterms.html

 **Witnesses of ICE Killing in Houston Dispute the Official Account**\
-`The agency said a Mexican resident driving a van tried to ram agents before they shot him dead.
+`The agency said a Mexican immigrant driving a van tried to ram agents before they shot him dead.
 A lawyer for three passengers said that was untrue.`\
 https://www.nytimes.com/2026/07/10/us/houston-ice-shooting-witnesses.html

 **Watch Live: Day 5 of Preliminary Hearing for Man Accused of Killing Charlie Kirk**\